Escartem/OmoriSource/README.md

 * Scrollbars in both directions appear in game window
 * Menu elements are a little bit offset
 * Saving and loading may not work because of the change made to decrypt function since it seems they are encrypted too

+---

+## Feel free to contribute to the project if you made changes